SkillsFundingAgency/das-providerfeedback-web/README.md

 [![Confluence Project](https://img.shields.io/badge/Confluence-Project-blue)](https://skillsfundingagency.atlassian.net/wiki/spaces/NDL/pages/4492754969/Provider+feedback)
 [![License](https://img.shields.io/badge/license-MIT-lightgrey.svg?longCache=true&style=flat-square)](https://en.wikipedia.org/wiki/MIT_License)

 This repository represents the Provider Feedback Web code base.
-Provider Feedback is a service that allows providers to view their feedback from employers and apprentices.Either way, the UI code base is the `das-providerfeedback-web` repository, the innner api's are the `das-apprentice-feedback-api` repository and `das-provide-feedback-employer` repository , and the outer API code base is in the `das-apim-endpoints` repository within the `ProviderFeedback` project.
+Provider Feedback is a service that allows providers to view feedback from employers and apprentices.Either way, the UI code base is the `das-providerfeedback-web` repository, the innner api's are the `das-apprentice-feedback-api` repository and `das-provide-feedback-employer` repository , and the outer API code base is in the `das-apim-endpoints` repository within the `ProviderFeedback` project.

 ## Developer Setup
 ### Requirements